-Secret santas?
+Secret Santas?
 Family gift exchanges?
 I have the solution for you.
-Here's some ideas for inexpensive food gifts for your family and friends.
+Here are some ideas for inexpensive food gifts for your family and friends.

 There is no Season for Giving.
 I give whenever I feel like it, and I'm very lucky to live in a country where children are the only ones who expect gifts for Christmas.

 But when I do give, I like to give something I made myself.
-It's usually inexpensive edible holiday gifts, but they are still meaningful.
+It's usually an inexpensive edible holiday gift, but still meaningful.
 So as the Season for Advertisers to Convince Us to Go Broke Buying Stuff Most People Won't Like Anyway approaches, let me give you a few ideas for edible, homemade gifts that will please your friends without sending you to the poorhouse.

 Wrap them beautifully in reused craft paper, and decorate with pretty baubles made with scraps of paper you've saved from other projects, and they will be as pretty as they'll be delicious.